Last Updated on March 7, 2026 by George Pavlopoulos

 1 week in Athens

-If you would like to stay for an entire week in Athens, I recommend following the itinerary I mentioned above at a slower pace.
-The reason is that Athens is a big city, and moving from place to place can be tiring.
-Give yourself some time to immerse yourself in the local rhythms and break the itinerary into smaller pieces.
+If you would like to stay in Athens for an entire week, I recommend following the itinerary I mentioned above at a slower pace.
+The reason is that Athens is a large city, and moving from one place to another can be tiring.
+Allow yourself time to immerse yourself in the local rhythms and break the itinerary into smaller pieces.
 For example, visit the Parthenon and save a visit to the Acropolis Museum for the next day.
 Give yourself some time to digest everything, and don’t just consume the places.
-Still, I would recommend the day trip to the Saronic Gulf islands to better understand the region.

 1 week in the Greek islands